-Experience this unique buddhist temple in Wimbledon, or why not try a meditation course while you are visiting?
-The temple also has beautiful gardens, allowing you to relax while you stroll around the flower garden and orchard.
+Experience the unique buddhist temple Wat Buddhapadipia, and why not try a meditation course while you are visiting?
+The temple has beautiful gardens, allowing you to relax while you stroll around the flower garden and orchard.
 Make sure not to miss the beautiful lake, when you take Thameslink to Wimbledon.

 A visit to Wimbledon could not be complete without a visit to the Wimbledon Lawn Tennis Museum.
 This museum lets you look behind the scenes of the Championships, displaying trophies, Victorian tennis fashion, and equipment used by legendary players.
 You can learn everything about how to care for the grass of the Championships, and step on to the Centre Court and become inspired to improve your tennis skills.